lyqwaterway/terraform-azure-cloudguard-network-security-cn/modules/single_gateway_new_vnet/README.md

 - System assigned identity

-This solution uses the following submodules:
+This solution uses the following modules:
-- common - used for creating a resource group and defining common variables.
+- /terraform/azure/modules/common - used for creating a resource group and defining common variables.
-- vnet - used for creating new virtual network and subnets.
+- /terraform/azure/modules/vnet - used for creating new virtual network and subnets.
-- network_security_group - used for creating new network security groups and rules.
+- /terraform/azure/modules/network_security_group - used for creating new network security groups and rules.

 ## Usage
 Follow best practices for using CGNS modules on [the root page](https://registry.terraform.io/modules/CheckPointSW/cloudguard-network-security/azure/latest).